Bride and groom stand in the middle of Joshua Trees on a rock at sunset inside a national park.

 How to Elope in Joshua Tree National Park

 To elope in Joshua Tree National Park you will need a special use permit from the park, a ceremony location, & will need to set a date!
-Booking a specialized elopement photographer can be of great help in making decisions for your Joshua Tree elopement.
+Booking a specialized Joshua Tree elopement photographer can be of great help in making decisions for your Joshua Tree wedding or elopement.
 To help you know where to go in the park & the best times to elope in Joshua Tree is just part of what I’m here for.
 I can help with vendors, lodging, ideas for your day, & so much more!

-Why You Should Elope in Joshua Tree
+Why You Should Get Married in Joshua Tree

-• An elopement in Joshua Tree National Park is an opportunity to have a truly intimate & personalized wedding.
+• A wedding or elopement in Joshua Tree National Park is an opportunity to have a truly intimate & personalized wedding.
 Without the distractions of a large wedding, you & your partner can focus on what really matters – your love for each other.
+Joshua Tree National Park is a popular place, however, there are plenty of little spots I can direct you to where you can find more seclusion.

-• Getting married in Joshua Tree National Park is also a great way to support the National Park Service & help preserve & share this beautiful natural space for future generations.
+• Getting married in Joshua Tree National Park through the special use permit is a good way to support the National Park Service & help preserve & share this beautiful natural space for future generations.
+You’ll also be able to come back to Joshua Tree for years to come to remember the special day you had here.

-Elopement Locations in Joshua Tree National Park
+Elopement Locations in Joshua Tree National Park & Wedding Ceremony Spots

 Joshua Tree National Park has 11 different designated elopement ceremony locations.
 Jeannie Wilson is the main contact for the park & is in charge of the special use permits.
 You can contact the park on their website.
 When you fill out the special use permit for a wedding ceremony in Joshua Tree National Park, you’ll need to fill out the permit for times & locations you want.
-It can be hard to navigate all this, but that’s what I’m here for as your Joshua Tree elopement photographer!
+It can be hard to navigate all this, but that’s what I’m here for as your Joshua Tree wedding & elopement photographer!

-Ceremony & Photography Permits
+Joshua Tree Wedding Ceremony & Photography Permits

 Joshua Tree National Park requires permits for elopements, weddings, & ceremonies.
 The cost of the special use permit is $120 & all ceremonies require a permit regardless of the size of the event or amount of people.
-Only you as a couple need a permit, going forward in 2023, one photographer is covered under your special use permit.
+Only you as a couple need a permit, going forward in 2023, one wedding photographer is covered under your special use permit.
 (For updates on this, follow Public Land Creatives who are working with the park to make permit regulations more transparent.)
-Other vendors such as a caterer coming into the park may need a permit.
+Other vendors such as a caterer providing commercial services coming into the park may need a separate permit.

-Joshua Tree National Park elopements must follow the guidelines set forth by the park & must follow leave no trace.
+Joshua Tree National Park elopements & weddings must follow the guidelines set forth by the park & must follow leave no trace.
 There are certain things that Joshua Tree does allow & certain things that are off limits.
 But please please remember, Joshua Trees are endangered & sensitive & the park wants to protect them.
 Please please please DO NOT hang anything or lean anything on a Joshua Tree ever!
 In fact, it’s best to just not touch these desert plants at all.

 The desert can seem like a harsh place with tough plants & animals that live here, but it really is a sensitive environment.
 We have to do our best to not upset the sensitive balance that exists here in Joshua Tree.
 Stick to established trails or durable surfaces & watch out for crypto soil.
 Dogs & other pets are not allowed in most parts of the park except for campgrounds or roads, they are not allowed on any trails.

-Things that are NOT allowed at your Joshua Tree National Park elopement… Drones are not allowed anywhere for any reason within the park.
-Tradtional candles with an open flame are not allowed.
+Things that are NOT allowed at your Joshua Tree National Park wedding or elopement… Drones are not allowed anywhere for any reason within the park.
+Traditional candles with an open flame are not allowed.
 Things like bubbles, confetti, rice, birdseed, or balloons are also not allowed.
 You cannot have live animals or do any sort of dove or butterfly release.
 Smoke bombs, fireworks, & sparklers are also not allowed.
 And while other florals are ok, the park has made a recent change that no dried florals are allowed in the park.

 There are elopement locations outside of the national park as well.
-The dry lake has some unique views along with lots of camping & places to have a campfire.
+The dry lake bed just outside of Joshua Tree National Park has some unique views along with lots of camping & places to have a campfire.
 There are off-roading routes that can take you into other areas thick with Joshua Trees in some more mountainous terrain & get you away from the busy park areas.
 Want help finding a more remote location for more privacy?
 Contact me!
-I’m here to help couples find locations that are hidden gems off the beaten path for your best day ever.
+As a Joshua Tree wedding & elopement photographer, I’m here to help couples find locations that are hidden gems off the beaten path for your best day ever.
 Having a Utah elopement is also a great place if you like deserts!

-Best Places to Stay Around Joshua Tree
+Best Places to Stay Around Joshua Tree for Your Wedding

 In my opinion, look no further than the Joshua Tree House!
 They have The Joshua Tree House & the Casita available for you to rent out & stay at.
 These intentionally designed & decorated spaces are meant for relaxation in the desert.
-The neutral colors also photograph very well, making them ideal places to stay at for your elopement in Joshua Tree.
-Take portraits here, getting ready photos, or even host a small dinner at these places to end your elopement day.
+The neutral colors also photograph very well, making them ideal places to stay at for your wedding or elopement in Joshua Tree.
+Take portraits here, getting ready photos, or even host a small dinner at these places to end your wedding day.

 The Joshua Tree House has 2 bedrooms & 2 bathrooms.
 It is located close to downtown.
 The Casita has 2 bedroom & 1 bed, & is located a bit further out into the countryside.
 The prices range from $250-$500 a night depending on the day & the season.